rancher/rancher.github.io/rancher/latest/en/cattle/rancher-compose/upgrading/index.md

 $ rancher-compose upgrade service1 service2 --update-links="false"
 ```

-#### Waiting for Upgrade to Complete
+##### Waiting for Upgrade to Complete

-By default, `rancher-compose` will exit after the upgrade has been passed to Rancher, but the upgrade process may not have been completed.
-By passing in the `--wait` or `-w` to the `upgrade` command, `rancher-compose` will not exit until after the new service has completely started and the old service has been stopped.
+By default, Rancher Compose will exit after the upgrade has been passed to Rancher, but the upgrade process may not have been completed.
+By passing in the `--wait` or `-w` to the `upgrade` command, Rancher Compose will not exit until after the new service has completely started and the old service has been stopped.

 ```bash
 # Wait for the upgrade to be completed
 $ rancher-compose upgrade service1 service2 --wait
 ```

-#### Pulling a new Image
+##### Pulling a new Image

-By default, `rancher-compose` will not pull an image if the image already exists on the host.
-By passing in the `--pull` or `-p` to the `upgrade` command, `rancher-compose` will pull the image again even if the image is already on the host.
+By default, Rancher Compose will not pull an image if the image already exists on the host.
+By passing in the `--pull` or `-p` to the `upgrade` command, Rancher Compose will pull the image again even if the image is already on the host.

 ```bash
 # Pull a new image even if image already exists
 $ rancher-compose upgrade service1 service2 --pull
 ```

-#### Cleanup Original Service
+##### Cleanup Original Service

 By default, the original service will remain in Rancher with a scale of 0 after the upgrade is complete.
 If you are positive that you will not need to rollback or save the original service definition, you can pass in the `--cleanup` or `-c` option with the `upgrade` command.
-This option implies that `--wait` as the `rancher-compose` will wait for the upgrade to be completed before removing the service from Rancher.
+This option implies that `--wait` as the Rancher Compose will wait for the upgrade to be completed before removing the service from Rancher.

 ```bash
 # Cleanup service1 from Rancher after upgrade is complete